FRRouting/frr/doc/user/installation.rst

    Enable support for Equal Cost Multipath. `ARG` is the maximum number of ECMP paths to allow, set to 0 to allow unlimited number of paths.

+.. option:: --enable-realms

+   Enable the support of Linux Realms.
+Convert tag values from 1-255 into a realm value when inserting into the Linux kernel.
+Then routing policy can be assigned to the realm.
+See the tc man page.

 .. option:: --disable-rtadv

    Disable support IPV6 router advertisement in zebra.